7-day Morocco tour from Casablanca to Marrakech with desert and cities

 Spend a relaxed full day wandering Chefchaouen's vibrant, blue-painted medina.
 Explore its history, hidden corners, and small local shops.
 This is a wonderful place to buy unique crafts and handmade souvenirs you won't find elsewhere.

 We recommend a visit to the Spanish Mosque, which offers both cultural interest and panoramic views over the town and its blue-washed buildings.
 In the evening, enjoy the lively atmosphere in the main square, where cafés and restaurants serve delicious local dishes.
-Overnight at the same riad in Chefchaouen
+Overnight at the same riad in Chefchaouen.

 • Travel Time: No driving (local exploration)

-DAY 3 - Chefchaouen → Volubilis → Meknes → Fes
+Day 3: Chefchaouen → Volubilis → Meknes → Fes

 After breakfast, you leave Chefchaouen and drive through scenic countryside with rolling fields of wheat, seasonal wildflowers, and traditional metal-roofed farmhouses.
 Winding rivers and green valleys add a peaceful feel to the journey.
 Your first stop is the town of Ouazzane, known for its excellent honey and figs.